Trizwit/fastnfoliotemp/README.md

 git clone https://github.com/your-username/repo-name.git
 ```

 Replace `your-username` with your GitHub username.
 Replace `repo-name` with your GitHub Repo name.

 ### 3. Customize Your Portfolio

-Navigate to the `index` directory and start editing the files to customize your portfolio.
+Navigate to the `index` folder and start editing the files to customize your portfolio.
 You can modify the content, styling, and even add new sections as needed.

 ### 4. Preview Your Changes